Originally posted on October 1, 2012 @ 8:56 AM

 Cleopatra’s Nose, Circumstance and Predictability

-Rob’s new book "For the Love of Zero: Human fallibility and Risk” is due out in Oct/Nov and I cannot wait.
-In the mean time you should read the whole series of articles by Rob: CLICK HERE.
+Rob’s book “For the Love of Zero: Human fallibility and Risk” is now available for free download.
+You should read the whole series of articles by Rob: CLICK HERE.
 I highly recommend you check out Rob’s first top seller “RISK MAKES SENSE”

 Pascal comments in Pensées that: ‘Cleopatra’s nose, had it been shorter, the whole face of the world would have been changed’.
 What he meant was that had Cleopatra not had a dominating nose (considered attractive and powerful at the time) then history would have evolved differently.
 Coins minted by Mark Antony show that Cleopatra was far from the Hollywood portrayal of her by Elizabeth Taylor.
 She has a pointed chin and rather large nose.

 Young Cleopatra was, only twenty-one when, in 48 BC, she is said to have seduced (delivered nude wrapped in a carpet) Caesar, who was more than thirty years older and was to stay with her in Egypt until the next year, when she gave birth to Caesarion.
 At this point, Caesar abandoned his plans to annex Egypt, instead backing Cleopatra’s claim to the throne.
 After Caesar, Cleopatra seduced Mark Antony, who wanted her support against the Parthians and bore three children to him.
 With Antony’s power and help she had him kill all threats to her power including her sister Arsinoe.
 The rest, including her suicide by an Egyptian Cobra, is history.